kimhandole/dino-forest/README.md

 ```

 ### High Score
-Score object keeps track of the high score of player.
+Score object keeps track of the high score of the player.
 ```
 class Score {
     constructor() {